Dan-Levi/RustBoot/README.md

 Murky's RustBoot is a small but powerful portable server utility and launcher that lets you setup and maintain your Oxide powered Rust server without dealing with arguments and bat files.

-## Features
+## Current features

-1. Easy configuration and boot for Oxide powered Rust Dedicated Servers
+1. Boot configuration in an intuitive user interface
-2. Easy setup of boot arguments in an intuitive user interface
+2. Drag and drop enabled plugin GUI for adding, removing, activating and deactivating plugins
-3. Drag and drop and activation, deactivation of plugins
+3. Timed events.
+A great tool for automating announcements and events without the need of extra plugins
-4. Realtime monitoring of logs
+4. Realtime monitoring of logs.
+Look at the logs directly in the app at any given time in realtime
-5. Realtime monitoring of chat
+5. Player moderation. kick, ban, moderator, unmoderator.
-6. Realtime monitoring of players
+6. Itembrowser.
+Give players items and blueprints through 7 .Realtime monitoring of chat messages

 ## Motivation